-Berries, specifically blackberries, are the herald of summer and great for smoothies, pies, jams and fresh off the vine.
-A newer blackberry variety is in town called the silvanberry fruit or sylvan blackberry.
+Berries, specifically blackberries, are the herald of summer and great for using in smoothies, pies, jams, and fresh off the vine.
+A newer blackberry variety is in town: the silvanberry fruit or sylvan blackberry.
 So what are they and how do you grow silvanberries?
 Read on to learn more.

 What are Silvanberries?

 Hybridized in Australia, this berry is a cross between Marion berry and a seedling cross of Pacific and Boysenberries.
-Categorized in the blackberry family, sylvanberry plants have a number of traits commonly found among other blackberry varieties.
-These plants are long living (15 to 20 years) perennials, hardy and cold tolerant, easy to grow, and prolific spreaders.
+Categorized in the blackberry family, silvanberry plants have a number of traits commonly found among other blackberry varieties.
+These plants are long-living (15 to 20 years) perennials, hardy and cold-tolerant, easy to grow, and prolific spreaders.
 As with any blackberry type, you will want to contain your silvanberry fruit plants in a pot or planter box with a trellis or up against a fence to restrain its enthusiastic spread.

-Silvanberry fruit are very large, dark red, glossy blackberries that are extremely high in vitamin C borne off of thorny vines.
-Silvanberry plants are vociferous producers, but don’t panic, all that surplus fruit freezes beautifully.
+Silvanberry fruits are very large, dark red, glossy blackberries that are extremely high in vitamin C borne off of thorny vines.
+Silvanberry plants are vociferous producers but don’t panic, all that surplus fruit freezes beautifully.

 How to Grow Silvanberries

 As mentioned above, you will want to have some type of support, such as a trellis or the like, when planting silvanberries as they have a trailing habit.
 Silvanberry plants are early producers (late June through August) that thrive in cooler climates.